Ashleigh Blevins (Musical Theatre, Voice)

 Kristianna Pirrie (Musical Theatre, Acting, Voice)

-Kristianna previously studied Theatre and Music at Drury University, but has now moved back to her hometown and studied Music Education at Missouri Baptist University.
+Kristianna previously studied Theatre and Music at Drury University, then moved back to her hometown to study Music Education at Missouri Baptist University.
 Kristianna has been a performer for almost 15 years, beginning primarily with dramatic and comedic acting.
-She grew to love the arts and became highly involved in her high school theatre and music programs, community theatre, The Patt Holt Singers of St. Charles, All State and International Thespian Festival Productions, Honor Choirs, Chamber Choirs, District and State Solo Competitions, Opera Theatre of St. Louis and the St. Louis Cappies Critics Program.
-Among other awards, Kristianna was blessed to receive acceptance to the OpenJar Institute in New York City and an award for Best Lead Actress in a Musical from the St. Louis Cappies Critics organization for her role of Maria Von Trapp in The Sound of Music.
-She is currently a part of Union Avenue Opera's Crescendo Program and a member of both the American Choral Directors Association and National Association for Music Educators.
+She grew to love the arts and became highly involved in her high school theatre and music programs, community theatre, The Patt Holt Singers of St. Charles, All State and International Thespian Festival Productions, and Opera Theatre of St. Louis.
+Among other awards, Kristianna was blessed to receive acceptance to the OpenJar Institute in New York City and an Irene Ryan Nomination (KCACTF Region V).
+She has performed at multiple conferences for the Kennedy Center for the Arts College Theatre Festival and the National Association of Teachers of Singing.
+She is currently a member of the American Choral Directors Association, National Association for Music Educators, and the National Association of Teachers of Singing.
 In her spare time, Kristianna is blessed to be a part of the GCPA team and excited to give back to the arts community of St. Louis by working with young performers of the future!

 Laura Roth (Musical Theatre, Dance)